SmritiGoyal/rtat-optimization/docs/methodology.md

 Most ML practitioners think of leakage as "high correlation with target" (test 2).
 The full picture:

 1. **Timing (test 1)** is the most important and the most often skipped.
 A feature with `r = 0.4` correlation might be totally clean (legitimate signal) or a hard leak (computed from post-close data).
 Only timing classification tells you which.
-The pipeline classifies all 41 features into five timing classes: INTAKE (14), TRAINING (15), POST_INTAKE (7), MEDIUM (3), POST_CLOSE (2).
+The pipeline classifies every feature into five timing classes — INTAKE, TRAINING, POST_INTAKE, MEDIUM, POST_CLOSE — and only INTAKE/TRAINING-class features are deployment-safe for an intake-time model.
 2. **Stability (test 3)** is the second most important.
 A feature whose train and holdout distributions are radically different is suspicious — either the world changed (acceptable) or the feature is computed differently across periods (concerning).
 3. **Targeted checks (4, 5)** catch known failure modes.
 They wouldn't be needed if the feature engineering were trivially clean, but they exist because adjacent analyses produced false-positive models on this same dataset.
 4. **Correlation (test 2)** is the least informative individually but most easily measured.
 It's the canary that flags obvious leaks; the other tests are needed to catch subtle ones.

 ### 7.3 The validated audit result

-Of 41 features, the audit returns:
+Of the 41 audited features (40 numeric model features + the one categorical feature held out of the numeric model), the audit returns:

 | Verdict | Count | Examples |
 |---|---|---|